apache/amoro/site/docs/en/engines/flink/using-logstore.md

 Arctic Connector writes data to LogStore and ChangeStore at the same time through double-write operations, without opening Kafka transactions to ensure data consistency between the two, because opening transactions will bring a few minutes of delay to downstream tasks (the specific delay time depends on upstream tasks checkpoint interval).

-When an upstream task restarts or a failover occurs, it causes redundant data to be sent to the LogStore.
-Downstream tasks will identify and roll back this part of redundant data to ensure eventual data consistency.

 ```sql
 INSERT INTO db.log_table /*+ OPTIONS('arctic.emit.mode'='log') */
 SELECT id, name, ts from sourceTable;